shujiehan/StreamDFP/README.md

 We implement the prototype of StreamDFP in two parts.
 The first part is implemented in Python for preprocessing.
 We realize feature extraction, buffering, labeling, and first-phase downsampling.
 The second part is written in Java.
 We read the processed data from local file system for second-phase downsampling and training.
 We realize incremental algorithms and change detectors based on [Massive Online Analysis (MOA)](https://moa.cms.waikato.ac.nz/).

+In StreamDFP-2.0.0, we incorporate online transfer learning into StreamDFP for the prediction of minority disk models.

 ## Prerequisite

 - Python3: Please install [numpy](https://numpy.org/) and [pandas](https://pandas.pydata.org/).